Examining board: Edexcel

 Foundation 1 – 5

-Students are grouped according to the level achieved at Key Stage 3, and their target grade at GCSE.
+Students are grouped according based on performance at Key Stage 3, and their target grade at GCSE.

-Further information on the above course can be obtained from Mrs H Scourfield, Head of Mathematics Faculty.
+Further information on the above course can be obtained from Mr P Amblin, KS3/4 Curriculum Leader.